 They could hear the riders coming

 They won’t take me back alive”

 The chorus depicts seven Spanish angels “at the altar of the sun”, which we can assume is heaven.
-The angels pray for the lovers, but then a boom of thunder from the throne adds another angel to their ranks.
-The boom of thunder is representative of the gunfight that ends both of their lives.
+The angels pray for the lovers, but then a boom of thunder from the throne (of God) adds another angel to their ranks.

 There were seven Spanish angelsChorus to “Seven Spanish Angels”